bpptkg/bpptkg-richter/docs/guides.rst

 support one value or a list of multiple values.
 Note that all request time is in UTC time zone.

-If you want to edit request data, you can all the ``request`` method again and provide new keyword argument.
+If you want to edit request data, you can call the ``request`` method again and provide new keyword argument.
 It is similar with using ArcLink client:

 .. code-block:: python